-Papa has not talked to us, not to him at least
+Papa has not talked to us, not to him at

 angry you say